AdityaDeshmane/iOSCircularMenu/README.md

 ### Requirements

-ADCircularMenuViewController works on iOS 5.0 & above versions and is compatible with ARC projects.
+ADCircularMenu works on iOS 5.0 & above versions and is compatible with ARC projects.
 There is no need of other frameworks/libraries

 ---
 ---